MarkDisaster/mm-tmdb/README.md

   - Divide the state into logical slices and manage it efficiently using `createSlice`.

 #### 4. Asynchronous API Operations and Data Caching with React Query
-  - Automatically synchronize and cache data to improve application performance.

 #### 5. Custom Hooks
   - Enhance component logic reusability and code structure with custom hooks.